Quick Facts: Earning an Ed.D. in Kentucky

 Western Kentucky University

-The Ed.D.’s section on Future Students includes a list of ideas for funding.
-The School of Teacher Education also has a helpful rundown of Financial Aid for Graduate Students and the Graduate School has a lengthy section on Financial Resources.
+The Ed.D.’s section on Future Students includes a list of ideas for funding and the Graduate School has a lengthy section on Financial Resources.

 - You may want to look into Research & Travel Grants and Graduate Assistantships.
 The Office of Sponsored Programs can also assist you in searching for grants and external funding.